jasonmm/compojure-wiki/Getting-Started.md

 The simplest way to get started with Compojure is to use [[Leiningen|http://github.com/technomancy/leiningen]], a popular Clojure build tool.
 If you haven't already, download and install Leiningen.
+If you are using Homebrew on OSX `brew update` before installing Leinigen to make sure you get the latest version.

 Once Leiningen is installed, use it to create a new Clojure project: